grovetools/grove-gemini/docs/02-examples.md

     `gemapi` finds the `.grove/rules` file, gathers all `.go` files, and attaches them to the request.

     ```bash
-    gemapi request "Based on the provided code, what will be printed when I run the program?"
+    gemapi request "Based on the provided code, what will be printed when the program is run?"
     ```

     The model receives the content of both `main.go` and `greeting.go` and can determine the output.